jtauber/functional-differential-geometry/tuples.rst

 This is based on Appendix B of Functional Differential Geometry by Gerald Jay Sussman and Jack Wisdom.

+This is a literate doctest.
+Run ``python3 -m doctest -v tuples.rst`` to test.

 Tuples come in two types: **up** and **down**.
 We represent both types as ordered lists of their components: